Neural engineering: History

-In the 1920s, the field saw an decrease in respectability because the claims of those in the field grew ridiculous and impossible, over promising results that were not yet possible.
-However, the field experienced a resurgence when in 1956 transistors were created, for the first time allowing electrical stimulation inside the body, as opposed to all the past methods which required external stimulation, which was far less accurate and had much more intense effects.
-This initial discovery led to decades of innovations in the field that would define what neural engineering is now.
-The cochlear implant, cardiac pacemaker, sacral nerve stimulators, intraspinal stimulator, and spinal cord epidural stimulator all came about in this time, which propelled neural engineering to the forefront of medicine in the 1990s.
+From the early 1900s through the 1940s, the field saw an decrease in respectability because the claims of those in the field were not supported by either plausible mechanisms or results.
+However, in 1956, the field experienced a resurgence when transistors were created, for the first time making possible electrical stimulation from inside the body, as opposed to all the past methods which required external stimulation, the latter being far less accurate and having much more intense effects.
+The use of micro-electronics led to decades of innovations in the field that would define what neural engineering is now.
+The cochlear implant, cardiac pacemaker, sacral nerve stimulators, intraspinal stimulator, and spinal cord epidural stimulator all came about during this time, which propelled neural engineering to the forefront of medicine by the 1990s.

-As neural engineering is a relatively new field, information and research relating to it is comparatively limited, although this is changing rapidly.
-The first journals specifically devoted to neural engineering, The Journal of Neural Engineering and The Journal of NeuroEngineering and Rehabilitation both emerged in 2004.
-International conferences on neural engineering have been held by the IEEE since 2003, from 29 April until 2 May 2009 in Antalya, Turkey 4th Conference on Neural Engineering, the 5th International IEEE EMBS Conference on Neural Engineering in April/May 2011 in Cancún, Mexico, and the 6th conference in San Diego, California in November 2013.
-The 7th conference was held in April 2015 in Montpellier.
-The 8th conference was held in May 2017 in Shanghai.
-In 2003, one of the defining talks of the conference, given by Dr. Carol Lucas, the biomedical program director of the National Science Foundation at the time, provided insights into the future of neural engineering and neuroscience initiatives.
-Her talk covered over 200 papers spanning an array of topics, including neural informatics, behavioral dynamics, and brain imaging.
+As neural engineering is a relatively new field, information and research into it is comparatively limited, although this is changing rapidly.
+The first journals specifically devoted to neural engineering, The Journal of Neural Engineering and The Journal of NeuroEngineering and Rehabilitation both began publication in 2004.
+International conferences on neural engineering have been held by the Institute of Electrical and Electronics Engineers (IEEE) each year since 2003.
+At the initial conference in 2003, one of the defining talks was given by Carol Lucas, the biomedical program director of the National Science Foundation at the time.
+Her talk provided an overview and gave insights into the future of neural engineering and neuroscience initiatives.
+She covered over 200 papers spanning an array of topics, including neural informatics, behavioral dynamics, and brain imaging.
 This was the fundamental base work for future research regarding neural engineering.
-Another milestone in the development of neuroengineering was identified in 2024 by introducing the notion of mother-fetus neurocognitive mode.
-Because it explains nonlocal interactions of bio-systems, this field of knowledge opens up new horizons for applying engineering methods in the repair, replacement, and enhance neural systems.
-This knowledge provides a new approach to noninvasive brain-machine interaction and integration.
+Specialization in this new field is taking place.
+For example, in 2024 a new branch of the field was identified, introducing the notion of mother-fetus neurocognitive mode.